openebs-archive/cstor-operators/docs/api-references/apis.md

 </td>
 <td>
 <p>LogicalReferenced describes the amount of space that is &ldquo;logically&rdquo;
-accessable by this snapshot.
+accessible by this snapshot.
 This logical space ignores the effect of the compression and copies properties, giving a quantity closer to the amount of data that application see.
 It also includes space consumed by metadata.</p>